 Dinosaurs and baby dolls have been having heart attacks left right and centre at our house this week.
 Barbie is an expert at calling an ambulance and offering first aid.
-The Doll’s house has been turned into a hospital complete with a lack of beds and a long waiting list and the Bindi doll who was previously a dedicated vet has suddenly had a change in vocation and is using her stethoscope on people.
+The Doll’s house has been turned into a hospital and the Bindi doll, who was previously a very dedicated vet, has suddenly had a change in vocation and is using her stethoscope on people.

 Some people might be alarmed by all the hospital play.
-Some people might be a little mortified when their child brings home their diary writing piece title ‘The Day the Ambulance Came to Our House’ with a blow by blow run down (complete with Grade one creative spelling) of the somewhat traumatic event.
-But I’m not those people.
+Some people might even be a little mortified when their child brings home their diary writing piece title ‘The Day the Ambulance Came to Our House’ with a blow by blow run down (complete with grade one creative spelling) of the time their father almost died on the lounge room floor, but I’m not.
 I’m pleased to see my children using the tools they know best to deal with a new and difficult situation.